 Like child custody, child support can be a difficult legal issue.
-Both parents want to provide for their children, but may be concerned about being able to afford to pay child support while maintaining separate households.
-In cases involving initial child support orders or requests to modify child support orders, it is helpful to have a skilled family lawyer to help you through the process and ensure that your legal rights are protected.
+Both parents want to provide for their children but may be concerned about being able to afford child support payments while maintaining separate households.

-Under Kansas law, both parents have a legal obligation to support their children.
-In cases where the parents are not living together due to a divorce or break-up, child support may be ordered to ensure that the child is adequately supported.
-Typically, the parent that (1) has a higher income and (2) has less physical custody of the child will be required to pay child support to the other parent.
+Under Kansas law, both parents have a legal obligation to financially support their children.
+In cases where the parents are not living together due to a divorce or break up, child support may be ordered to ensure that the child is adequately supported.
+Typically, the parent who 1) has a higher income and 2) has less physical custody of the child will be required to pay child support to the other parent.

-Kansas has adopted state-wide guideline that look primarily at (1) the gross monthly incomes of each parent and (2) the work-related day care and health insurance costs for the children.
-Courts may consider other factors when making child support determinations.
+Kansas has adopted state-wide guidelines that look primarily at two key factors: 1) the gross monthly incomes of each parent and 2) the work-related daycare and health insurance costs for the children.
+Additionally, courts may consider other factors when making child support determinations, such as:

 In many situations, a family’s circumstances change over time.
 One parent may have a significant increase or decrease in income, or a child’s needs may be greater due to an accident, injury or health issue.
 If there is a “material change in circumstances,” a child support order may be modified.
 A material change may include: